FriendsOfCake/crud/docs/configuration.md

 ?>
 {% endhighlight %}

+If you wish to modify the default settings, simply pass in an array as `value` for each action array key

+{% highlight php %}
+<?php
+class AppController extends Controller {

+	public $components = array(
+		// Enable CRUD actions
+		'Crud.Crud' => array(
+			 // All actions but delete() will be implemented 'actions' => array(
+				// The controller action 'index' will still map to the IndexCrudAction 'index' => array('viewVar' => 'items')
+				// The controller action 'add' will map to the MyPlugin.Controller/Crud/Action/MyIndexCrudAction 'add' 	=> array('className' => 'MyPlugin.MyIndex')
+				// The controller action 'edit' will map to the EditCrudAction 'edit' 	=> 'Crud.edit',
+				// The controller action 'view' will map to the ViewCrudAction 'view' 	=> 'Crud.View'
+			)
+		)
+	);

+}
+?>
+{% endhighlight %}

 In the above example, if the `delete` action is called on __any__ controller (that doesn't implement it on their own), cake will raise it's normal `MissingActionException` error

 You can enable and disable Crud actions on the fly